 In the US its meat-processing industry recorded over 16,000 cases of COVID-19 between April’20 and May’20, almost twice the national infection rate; with other major outbreaks in Europe and Latin America.

-A recent ABC report points the finger for these outbreaks at the industry’s high rate of casualisation and low-wages, which “explains why many workers still showed up for shifts even if they had symptoms”.
+A recent ABC report points the finger at these outbreaks at the industry’s high rate of casualisation and low wages, which “explains why many workers still showed up for shifts even if they had symptoms”.

 Victoria’s aged-care homes have been hardest hit by its second wave of COVID-19 outbreaks with 1,682 cases and 282 deaths recorded at the time of writing this article.